 rhythms of the children and focus activities around this.
 Free play consists of choosing from a

 variety of activities, such as sensory play, dramatic play, art explorations and music explorations.
 More focused time involves circle time where the children can chose between doing puzzles, or joining the group for songs and stories.
 How much time is spent doing these varies.

 Are the children encouraged to try new toys or stations if they always do the same thing day after day?
 The ECE is always observing to see how to expand onto the children’s play and learning.
 If children tend to use the same materials, the ECE will explore with the child to see what it is they are drawn to about the play and add materials to further focus the child.

 How does the school handle conflict/aggression between children?
 The ECE will immediately step in if aggression occurs and support the children to work through their problem.
 This involves, acknowledging both children’s perspectives and feelings and then problem solving together how to work together safely and respectful of one another.
 If children do have a disagreement, and no one’s sense of safety is affected, the ECE often will observe to see how the children resolve the issue.
 Part of our program also involves using fun activities to learn together how to resolve conflict and promote co-operation, such as through stories and music.

 How do I learn more?
-E-mail our enrolment coordinator at info (at) countrysidepreschool.org and schedule an observation day.
+E-mail our enrollment coordinator at email@example.com and schedule an observation day.